 - This was achieved by 8 players from the adaptive virtual environment training group, 3 players from the real batting practice group, 1 player from the virtual environment batting practice group, and 1 player from the control group.

-The implications are clear.
-Virtual reality environments can be used to enhance batting in baseball (and likely other sports too).
+The results suggest that virtual reality environments can be used to enhance batting in baseball (and likely other sports too).

 It is important to highlight the specific training group that displayed the greatest results – the adaptive training group.
 This group were exposed to a training program that constantly adapted task difficulty depending on the participants performance.
 This is obviously extremely difficult to achieve in real life practice as it requires the pitcher to constantly change their speed and location of throwing based on the player’s performance.